 Viatera MINUET quartz was the whitest white without being a complete white out.

 If you have shopped for quartz, then you know what I mean!
 A solid white base can be awesome in the right modern kitchen design context, but when you are going for a stone look with some veining to keep things natural looking and forgiving, the solid white may be all wrong.

 Third, Viatera Minuet quartz was a winner for being the most reflective choice.

 I sorely needed to get the maximum amount of light bounced around in our kitchen,

-which is why I also opted for a polished venatino marble
+which is why I also opted for a polished venatino subway

-mosaic for the wall as opposed to honed marble.
+mosaic for the wall as opposed to honed.

 With Viatera Minuet, LG created a beautiful alabaster white